dhu2022-dev/rlm-booking-app/RLM_Booking/RLM-docs/docs/aws/migration_elastic_beanstalk.md

 2. **Web App Components**:

-    - Deploy the frontend, such as a React app, on Elastic Beanstalk, and connect it to API Gateway for seamless interaction with backend services.
+    - Deploy the frontend, a React app in our case, on Elastic Beanstalk, and connect it to API Gateway for seamless interaction with backend services.

 ---